LIDA (cognitive architecture): Overview

 Though it is neither symbolic nor strictly connectionist, LIDA is a hybrid architecture in that it employs a variety of computational mechanisms, chosen for their psychological plausibility.
 The LIDA cognitive cycle is composed of modules and processes employing these mechanisms.

 Computational mechanisms

-The LIDA architecture employs several modules that are designed using computational mechanisms drawn from the "new AI".
-These include variants of the Copycat Architecture, sparse distributed memory, the schema mechanism, the Behavior Net, and the subsumption architecture.
+The LIDA architecture uses several modules, including variants of the Copycat Architecture, sparse distributed memory, the schema mechanism, the Behavior Net, and the subsumption architecture.

 Psychological and neurobiological underpinnings

 As a comprehensive, conceptual and computational cognitive architecture the LIDA architecture is intended to model a large portion of human cognition.
 Comprising a broad array of cognitive modules and processes, the LIDA architecture attempts to implement and flesh out a number of psychological and neuropsychological theories including Global Workspace Theory, situated cognition, perceptual symbol systems, working memory, memory by affordances, long-term working memory, and the H-CogAff architecture.

-LIDA's cognitive cycle
+Codelets

+LIDA relies heavily on what Franklin calls codelets.
+A codelet is a "special purpose, relatively independent, mini-agent typically implemented as a small piece of code running as a separate thread."